Western NY death toll rises to 27 from cold, storm chaos

 Storm-related deaths were reported all over the country, from six motorists killed in crashes in Missouri, Kansas and Kentucky to a woman who fell through Wisconsin river ice and a deadly Kansas homeless camp fire.

-In Jackson, Mississippi, city officials on Christmas Day announced residents must now boil their drinking water due to water lines bursting in the frigid temperatures.
+In Jackson, Mississippi, crews struggled Monday to get water through the capital city’s beleaguered water system, authorities said.
+Many areas had no water or low water pressure.
+On Christmas Day, residents were told to boil their drinking water due to water lines bursting in the frigid temperatures.

-Victor Gensini, a meteorology professor at Northern Illinois University, likened a single weather event to an “at-bat” and the climate as your “batting average.”
+“The issue has to be significant leaks in the system that we have yet to identify,” the city said in a statement Monday.
+City officials say the problems affect “many areas” of Jackson but haven’t said how many residents are without water.

 Bleiberg reported from Dallas.
 Associated Press journalist Jake Bleiberg in Dallas; Mike Schneider in Orlando, Florida; Stefanie Dazio in Los Angeles; Jonathan Mattise in Charleston, West Virginia; Ron Todt in Philadelphia; John Raby in Charleston, West Virginia; Marc Levy in Harrisburg, Pennsylvania; Jeff Martin in Atlanta; and Wilson Ring in Stowe, Vermont, contributed to this report.